 Amid extremely steep, difficult terrain and hazards from dynamite to grizzly bears, amazingly only 3 men lost their lives during the construction of the “Transmountain Highway.”
 One died from a fall and the other 2 were killed by falling rock.

 The “Transmountain Highway” was officially named Going-To-The-Sun Road during the dedication ceremony in 1933.
 This name came from nearby Going-To-The-Sun Mountain.
-Legend has Going-To-The-Sun Mountain was named for a Blackfeet phrase about a spirit “who went back to the sun after his work was done.”
+Legend has it, Going-To-The-Sun Mountain was named for a Blackfeet phrase about a spirit “who went back to the sun after his work was done.”
 Glacier Park superintendent, J.R.
 Eakin said this name “gives the impression that in driving this road autoists will ascend to extreme heights and view sublime panoramas.”

 The Going To The Sun Road is roughly a forty minute drive from Smoky Bear Ranch.